Skip to main content

 Fundamentals

-The experience of noticing a change in your can be profoundly unsettling.
+The experience of noticing a change in your sexual function can be profoundly unsettling.
 It is a deeply personal and often isolating journey that begins with a simple, private observation.
 A shift in desire, a change in response, or a new difficulty in an area that was once effortless.

 When these changes coincide with starting a new medication, it is natural and logical to connect the two.
 This is a valid and important first step in understanding your own body’s intricate systems.
 Your lived experience is the primary data point.